jfabrice/ml-class-anomaly-detection/README.md

-# ml-class-anomaly-detection
+#Machine Learning Class: Anomaly Detection

-Course materials for Machine Learning: Anomaly Detection
+This repository contains course materials for my Machine Learning class on the topic of Anomaly Detection.